hashgraph/guardian/docs/guardian/readme/getting-started/installation/building-from-source-and-run-using-docker/README.md

 **Note**  Every single service is provided in its folder with a `.env.template` file, this set of files are only needed for the case of Manual installation.
 {% endhint %}

 3. Update the following files with your Hedera Testnet account info (see prerequisites) as indicated.
-Please check complete steps to generate Operator_ID and Operator_Key by looking at link: [How to Create Operator_ID and Operator_Key](https://docs.hedera.com/guardian/getting-started/getting-started/how-to-create-operator-id-and-operator-key).
+Please check complete steps to generate Operator_ID and Operator_Key by looking at the link: [How to Create Operator_ID and Operator_Key](https://docs.hedera.com/guardian/getting-started/getting-started/how-to-create-operator-id-and-operator-key).
-The Operator_ID and Operator_Key and HEDERA_NET  are all what Guardian needs to access the Hedera Blockchain assuming a role on it.
+The Operator_ID and Operator_Key and HEDERA_NET  are all that Guardian needs to access the Hedera Blockchain assuming a role on it.
 This parameters needs to be configured in a file at the path `./configs`, the file should use the following naming convention:

    `./configs/.env.\<GUARDIAN_ENV\>.guardian.system`